vajrakumar/ErrorHandeling/README.md

 As the catch block calls the `next` callback with a error object as first argument (`next(err);`), the control will be transferd to the error-handling middleware, where we log the error and other essential information with log4js then sends a error response to the client.

-Now let's assume we do have a user record associated with id 24, now the control will be transfered to the promise function where we append the user model to the request object (`req.model = model;`) then call `next` callback wihout any argument (`next()`) which means the control should be transferred to the next application-level middleware and not error-handling middleware.
+Now let's assume we do have a user record associated with id 24, now the control will be transfered to the promise function where we append the user models to the response object (`res.responseData = model.toJSON();`) then call `next` callback wihout any argument (`next()`) which means the control should be transferred to the next application-level middleware and not error-handling middleware.

 ```
 function success(req, res, next) {
-    var model = req.model;
+    var responseData = res.responseData;
-    if (!model) {
+    if (!responseData) {
-        req.errorMessage = 'Requested resource not found.';
+        res.errorMessage = 'Requested resource not found.';
-        return next(new Error(req.errorMessage));
+        return next(new Error(res.errorMessage));
     }
     res.json({
         success: true,
-        data: model.toJSON()
+        data: responseData
     });
 }
 ```